 Introduction Flood Insurance protects your house & possessions from loss by rising water from the outside.
 Think about a river or creek overflowing into your home… a frightening thought.
 Homeowner’s and other property insurance specifically exclude this peril.

 If you own a house in a known flood risk area (i.e., the 100-year floodplain) with a bank loan, your mortgage bank will normally require flood insurance.
 For most homeowners, handling this mortgage bank flood insurance requirement is all they focus on and they ignore their true flood hazard.
+Click here to check more details about best online casino signup offers.
 Then when a major storm does come, they have inadequate flood insurance coverage often with too little coverage on their house (often only the home loan balance) and no contents protection.

 Also, over 25% of flood damage happens each year to properties outside of a known flood risk area (100-year floodplain).
 Central Texas had a recent example of an “out-of-the-blue” rain event that caused very intense flooding well beyond the known flood risk areas.
 The so-called “Marble Falls Rain Bomb” in June 2007 damaged over 100 homes & business around the city of Marble Falls with a very sudden 19 inch rainfall.
 A “Preferred Risk Flood Insurance Policy,” available to homeowners beyond the 100-year floodplain, can protect your home and possessions at a very modest price.